- For Researchers

 PLOS

-The research funders, the Swedish Research Council, Forte, Formas and Vinnova, have made a policy decision to jointly finance publication with publishers that only publish fully open access journals.
-PLOS is covered by this decision, which means that all researchers connected to any of the Bibsam consortium's participating organizations will be able to publish in all PLOS journals without a fee for authors or organizations.
+The research funders the Swedish Research Council, Forte, Formas and Vinnova have decided to jointly fund publishing with publishers that publish only open access journals.
+PLOS is included in this decision, which means that all researchers affiliated with any of the organizations participating in the Bibsam Consortium can publish in the publisher’s journals without any fee.

 All articles are published under the CC-BY 4.0 license.